itz-me-pandian/Engineering-Seat-Allocation/readme_files/05_seat_allotment_engine_.md

 **Part 1: Preparing Student Data (Fetching/Generating Preferences)**

 First, the system needs to get all the student details, especially their preferences.
-If a student hasn't explicitly filled choices, the system might generate random ones.
+If a student hasn't explicitly filled choices, the system might generate random ones(to simulate the flow).

 ```python
 # File: Project/myapp/all.py (Simplified - Part 1)